 Easing of Travel Restrictions

-The University is lifting the “essential travel only” mandate and gradually easing restrictions on domestic University-sponsored travel, effective immediately.
+- University-Sponsored Domestic Travel: The University has lifted the “essential travel only” mandate and is gradually easing restrictions on domestic University-sponsored travel.
 In addition, the University has lifted undergraduate travel restrictions for individual students undertaking University-sponsored domestic travel.
 This will allow greater flexibility for members of the Brown community to conduct mission-critical research and to take part in activities and opportunities that cannot be deferred or carried out by remote means.